Serving Trinity County Assessor California Property Owners

 • No filing fee required Required Documents:

-• Notice of Protest form (available from Trinity CAD)
+• Notice of Appeal form (available from Trinity CAD)

 • Evidence of market value (comparable sales, independent appraisal)